 Before filing a claim for an increased rating, do your research.
-Talk to your doctor and your attorney about how realistic your request is, and make sure you have actual medical evidence to support your claim for a higher rating.
+Talk to your doctor and your attorney about how realistic your request is, and make sure you have evidence to support your claim for a higher rating.

 We will ensure that your claim is strong enough to withstand scrutiny from the VA.

 Have Questions?
 Call 401-331-6300 to Get Help from Our Team

 The VA system is notoriously tough to navigate.
 It can be frustrating to do it on your own.
 But the team at Chisholm Chisholm & Kilpatrick LTD is here to help you.
 We have helped many disabled veterans receive the benefits they rightfully deserve, and we can put our experience and resources to work for you.